• Pricing

 Google Docs

-Unfortunately, Google Docs doesn’t support font embedding directly.
-But here’s a workaround:
+Google Docs doesn’t support font embedding directly.
+Use this workaround instead:

-Embedding fonts ensures the text in your PDF stays consistent no matter who opens it or what fonts they have installed.
+Embedding fonts ensures your PDF text stays consistent, no matter who opens the file or which fonts are installed on their device.

 How to Check if Fonts Are Embedded in a PDF

 After creating your PDF, it’s important to make sure the fonts are embedded.
-Here’s how:
+Here’s how to verify and what to look for:

 Using Smallpdf PDF Reader to Check Fonts

-You can quickly preview and work with PDFs using Smallpdf’s PDF Reader.
-Here’s how to check if your fonts are embedded and fix issues if needed:
+You can quickly preview and work with PDFs using Smallpdf’s PDF Reader to spot visual issues:

-- Drag and drop your PDF, or upload it from Google Drive, Dropbox, or OneDrive
+2. Drag and drop your PDF, or upload it from Google Drive, Dropbox, or OneDrive.

 Need to fix it?

-- Use PDF Converter to turn your PDF back into a Word file
+1. Use the PDF Converter to turn your PDF back into a Word file.

-- Or use Edit PDF to replace or adjust any affected text directly in your file
+3. Or use Edit PDF to replace or adjust any affected text directly in your file.

 Replace or Adjust Any Affected Text